jeffwang4321/Computer-Systems/Search/README.md

 # Linear search

-Linear search algorithm is designed in x86-64 assembly.
+The **lserch_2.s** function is a linear search algorithm is designed in x86-64 assembly